cryptimeleon/cryptimeleon.github.io/docs/representations.md

 ```

 Now we are almost done.
-The only thing left to do now is to indiciate to `ReprUtil` which `RepresentationRestorer` it should be using for our `exponentX` field.
+The only thing left to do now is to indicate to `ReprUtil` which `RepresentationRestorer` it should be using for our `exponentX` field.
 This is important since a class may have multiple `ZpElement` fields that belong to different `Zp` instances.
 Therefore, we need to tell `ReprUtil` which `Zp` to use to restore which `ZpElement`.

-This is where the `"zp"` restorer identifier comes in.
+This is where the `"zp"` restorer identifier that we passed to `register` comes in.
 The `@Represented` annotation takes in an optional argument, `restorer`.
 This argument should be assigned the identifier used to register the `RepresentationRestorer`.